zezking/Fronend_challenge_Single_Price_Component/README.md

 # Frontend Mentor - Single Price Grid Component

-This is a Frontendmentor Challenge.
+This is a Frontend Mentor Challenge.

 ## Link